Thor Logo dbatools

 Example: 3

-Tests multiple SQL Server instances using specified credentials for AD queries.
+Tests multiple SQL Server instances in a single command.

 Example: 4